On the Adversarial Robustness of Learning-based Conformal Novelty Detection: Background

 AdaDetect is an adaptive novelty detection procedure that combines data-driven learning with distribution-free inference to provide finite-sample FDR control.
-The AdaDetect method partitions the null sample into training data $\{Z_i\}_{i=1}^k$ and calibration data $\{Z_i\}_{i=k+1}^n$.
+It partitions the null sample into training data $\{Z_i\}_{i=1}^k$ and calibration data $\{Z_i\}_{i=k+1}^n$.
 The algorithm proceeds as follows.